-The mower makes very quick work of the hilly 4 acres that we mow with it.
-It takes some getting used to, but once you are familiar, it can hug directly around a tree and I can mow my four acres with zero trimming afterwords.
+The 76″ mower deck makes quick work of the hilly 4 acres that we mow with it.
+It takes some getting used to, but once you are familiar, it can hug directly around a tree and I can mow my four acres with nearly zero trimming afterwords.
 The blades seem to cut right up to the edges of the mower deck better than any other mower I have used.
 The only exception on my property is one gated off section where the mower will not fit through the gate.
 I plan to eventually get an 8′ gate to replace the current one at that location.

 I have unfortunately already broken an axle shaft (the same one that the previous owners had replaced), as well as the wheel hub on the same side.
 The axle shaft twisted and snapped at the splines. since it was a custom made replacement part, I wonder if the heat treat process was done.
 I welded the hub back together, and purchased a replacement axle shaft from Wagoner Power Equipment out of Ohio.